openstack/ironic-specs/specs/approved/active-node-creation.rst

 As part of hardware fleet lifecycle management, an operator expects to be able to migrate inventory and control systems for their hardware fleet utilizing their existing inventory data and allocation records.
-Ultimately this means that that an imported host MAY already be allocated and unavailable for immediate allocation.
+Ultimately this means that an imported host MAY already be allocated and unavailable for immediate allocation.

 For an operator of multiple distinct OpenStack infrastructures, it is